 With the web full of companies offering to train you as an assessor it can be hard to separate the good from the bad.
-On this page we will try and advice you what to look out for.
+On this page, we will try and advise you on what to look out for.

 Be realistic with your expectations.

 There are companies out there who claim you will be earning £50,000 per year and you can be fast tracked in a few weeks.
 This is complete nonsense.
 You cannot train to be an assessor in a couple of weeks.

 What they are in fact selling you is a short course that covers the theory.
 This is only part of what you need to qualify.
 You also need to take active candidates through part of their NVQ.
 Depending upon the candidates you are working with this could take several months.